hiHarish/WeatherAPI/README.md

 ﻿# WheatherAPI
-WeatherForecasting is built using HTML,CSS and JS.
+Weather Forecast project built by using HTML,CSS and JS.
 I've fetch Weather Forecast using Application Programming Interface (API) from openwheathermap.org website.